How to Reinvent Yourself at 50 with These Life-Changing Steps

-This means embracing your unique talents and passions, learning to trust your judgment about what’s best for you, and valuing your voice.
+This means embracing your unique talents and passions, trusting your judgment about what’s best for you, and valuing your voice.

-When we reach midlife, we can find that we’ve put ourselves in tiny boxes.
+When we reach midlife, we may find that we’ve put ourselves in boxes that no longer fit.

 And when a relationship ends, the kids go off to college, or retirement comes-it becomes increasingly difficult to define ourselves within these four walls.

-Start thinking outside of the box-break out of the old box so that we are free to rebuild and start again.
+Start thinking outside of the box-break out of the old box so that we are free to rebuild and start a new chapter.

-Reinvention is breaking out of the old small definitions of ourselves and redefining ourselves in new and broader terms-more accurate and authentic terms.
+Reinvention is breaking out of the old small definitions of ourselves and redefining ourselves in new and broader terms-more accurate and authentic.